National Residue Survey Approach to Market for Chemical Analytical Testing Services

 The NRS was established by the Australian Government in the early 1960s following concerns about pesticide residues in exported meat.
 Since then, the NRS has expanded to test other animal and plant products for residues of pesticides and veterinary medicines, as well as for other contaminants.
 The NRS became an industry-funded activity in 1992.

 The core work of the NRS is to facilitate the testing of animal and plant products for pesticide and veterinary medicine residues, and environmental contaminants.
 Product testing is done through either random or specifically designed sampling protocols.
-Other programs within the NRS, such as laboratory evaluation and business activities, support the core work of residue testing.
+Other programs within the NRS, such as laboratory evaluation, quality management and business activities, support the core work of residue testing.
 NRS programs encourage good agricultural practices, help to identify potential problems and indicate where follow-up action is needed.